sanjion/Arxiv-tracker/README_EN.md

 - [x] Solve the problem of retrieving the same literature every day
 - [x] Bug of sending 2 emails each time
 - [x] Support more LLMs, next step to consider silicon-based flow APIs
+- [x] Code link completion (when missing, grab the PDF homepage as a backup)
 - [ ] More site themes (dark color, following system)
 - [ ] Custom card field switch and order